THE POET IN NATURE

 How is it that in all the serenity and lonesomeness of solitude, one is never entirely without the instinct of looking around for somebody to start up out of the earth, or from behind some tree or rock?
 Seems as if something unknown were possibly lurking in those solitary places.
 Nay, it is quite certain there is—some vital unseen presence.

-Here I sit in solitude, absorbing, enjoying all, with a perfect sense of the oneness of nature and the propriety of the same spirit applied to human affairs.
+And the propriety of the same spirit applied to human affairs.

+The things of nature are in the main suggestive and gymnastic, not great because of objects and events themselves, but great in reference to a human personality and for identity, and only thus of any service.
 For what to you or me is this round universe, with all life’s involv’d and varied pageants of success and failure, except as touching you and me?

-Virtue, (said Marcus Aurelius,) what is it, only a living and enthusiastic sympathy with nature.
+Virtue, (said Marcus Aurelius,) what is it? only a living and enthusiastic sympathy with nature;

-There is a subtle something in the common earth, crops, cattle, air, trees, etc., and in having to do at first hand with them, that forms the only purifying and perennial element for individuals and for society;
+There is a subtle something in the common earth, crops, cattle, air, trees, etc., and in having to do at first hand with them, that forms the only purifying and perennial element for individuals and for society.
+The use of finding the great materialistic laws is to make politics, lives, manners, and all plans of the soul no less than they.

-For nature consists not only in itself, objectively, but at least just as much in its subjective reflection from the person, spirit, age, looking at it, in the midst of it, and absorbing it—faithfully sends back the characteristic beliefs of the time or individual—
+Doubtless there comes a time—perhaps it has come to me—when one feels through his whole being, and pronouncedly the emotional part, that identity between himself subjectively and nature objectively—the microcosm and macrocosm.
+For nature consists not only in itself, objectively, but at least just as much in its subjective reflection from the person, spirit, age, looking at it, in the midst of it, and absorbing it—faithfully sends back the characteristic beliefs of the time or individual.
+Nature follows close upon the mood of the mind that contemplates her—is moody as it is moody, bright as it is bright, laughs in its laughter, weeps in its tears.

 The mirror that nature holds is deep and floating and ethereal and faithful—